-There is a small taxi station on the side of the Green public busses ( KTEL Chania ) station
+There is a small taxi station on the side of the Green public busses ( KTEL Chania )

-This is a very common means of transportation through Chania’s different neighborhoods.
+This is a very common mean of transportation through Chania’s different neighborhoods.
 Some of the busses on the fleet are old, noisy & create a lot of smoke.
-There are also drivers who do not speak English.
-Make sure you have your ticket ready when you get on board or some coins to buy it from the driver.
-Do not risk trying and getting your ticket with a 20 EURO bill or more!
-There are high chances that you’d end up waiting for the next bus.
+There are also drivers who do not speak much English or official reports saying that they've been not so polite.

 A very popular line is the one connecting Chania City with Platanias and they normally use a long double-bus which is always full during the high season.

 Routes to Heraklion, Rethymno, Georgioupoli, Apokoronas, Sfakia, Palaiochora or Kastelli all happen through this company.
-During the summer season there are also busses or minibuses to famous beaches such as: Balos, Falassarna or Seitan Limania.
+During the summer season there are also busses or minibuses to famous destinations such as: Elafonissi, Falassarna, Samaria gorge or Seitan Limania.
 They keep updating their fleet & services, with an easy to navigate website.
 A very good solution to travel on Crete.

 Easy to use, free for up to 3 hours of use + 1 EURO per extra hour, this is a modern & eco friendly solution.
 Their website is well made as well.